 “Forgive us our trespasses as we forgive those who trespass against us.”
 Whenever we pray this line, we are asking God to forgive us exactly in the same way as we forgive those who hurt us.
 In other words, if we are harboring un-forgiveness in our hearts as we say this prayer, we are calling a curse down upon ourselves.

 Jesus thinks this is so important that he includes a reminder of this lesson in the central prayer that he teaches to his disciples.
 And to drive the point home, he tells us the parable of the merciless servant, recorded in the Gospel of Matthew (18:21-35).
 As we listen to the story, we are incensed at the arrogance and hard-heartedness of someone who is forgiven a huge debt yet immediately throttles the neighbor who owes him a fraction of the amount he himself once owed.

 Absolutely.
 Righteous anger is the appropriate response to injustice.
 It is meant to give us the emotional energy to confront that injustice and overcome it.
 Recall how livid Jesus was in the face of the Pharisees’ hypocrisy, because it was blocking the access of others to his life-giving truth.
-But notice as well that he overturned the money-changer’stables, not their lives.
+But notice as well that he overturned the money-changer’s tables, not their lives.

 Forgiveness does not mean being a doormat.
 It does not mean sitting passively by while an alcoholic or abusive family member destroys not only your life but the lives of others.
 But taking severe, even legal action does not require resentment and vindictiveness.

-This post is offered as a reflection upon the readings for the 24th Sunday in Ordinary Time, liturgical cycle A (Sirach 27:30–28:7), Psalm 103, Romans 14:7-9; Matthew 18:21-35).
+This post on forgive us our trespasses – forgiveness as an antidote to anger and resentment – is offered as a reflection upon the parable of the merciless servant.
+This appears in the readings for the 24th Sunday in Ordinary Time, liturgical cycle A (Sirach 27:30–28:7), Psalm 103, Romans 14:7-9; Matthew 18:21-35).